Gillgamesh/systems/cw/091317/README.md

 2. Link the code for the external function to your executable code (gcc can automatically link functions in standard libraries.)

+However, if function doesn't exist, the warning is followed by the error because the linker can't find the function it's looking for

+Function header list, checks it here, then does linking `int main();`

+`double foo (int i, char c);`

+`*.h` means include headers, this lets you avoid the warnings.
+It is not necessary for linking